thingsboard/thingsboard.github.io/_includes/templates/iot-gateway/remote-creating-connector-modbus.md

 Now, we are ready to move to the "**Attributes**" section.
 The configuration in this unit provides settings for processing data on Modbus server.
 These settings will be interpreted in the ThingsBoard platform instance as attributes of the device.

-Let's configure attribute section using the following steps:
+Let&#39;s configure attribute section using the following steps:

 - Click on "**pencil**" icon in the "**Attributes**" section;
 - In the opened window, click on "**Add attribute**" button;